 Simple Things produced by Kanye West & Mike Dean

-This album is great.
+This album is pretty good.
 It’s not gonna blow anyone away unless you’re for whatever reason expecting mediocrity from Nas.
 To me he doesn’t sound as hungry as he did on Life Is Good, which isn’t necessarily a bad thing.
 I like when he completely blacks out and murders beats like he did on The Don & Nasty, and we don’t really get that anywhere on this project.
 There aren’t really any bad songs on here, so it’s one of the more consistent projects in Nas’ catalogue.
 Obviously nothing is gonna top Illmatic.
-I think this project will sit comfortably in the better half of his discography.
-It’s dope.
+This one is definitely in the weaker half of his discography, but I still enjoyed it personally.
+I think it’s dope.

 Favorite Song: everything